 Booker T. Washington’s Parents and Early Life

-Booker Taliaferro Washington was born on April 5, 1856 in a slave hut in Franklin County, Virginia.
+Booker Taliaferro Washington was born on April 5, 1856 in a hut in Franklin County, Virginia.
 His mother was a cook for the plantation’s owner.
 His father, a white man, was unknown to Washington.
-At the close of the Civil War, all the slaves owned by James and Elizabeth Burroughs—including 9-year-old Booker, his siblings, and his mother—were freed.
+At the close of the Civil War, all the enslaved people owned by James and Elizabeth Burroughs—including 9-year-old Booker, his siblings, and his mother—were freed.
 Jane moved her family to Malden, West Virginia.
-Soon after, she married Washington Ferguson, a free black man.
+Soon after, she married Washington Ferguson, a free Black man.

 Booker T. Washington’s Education

 In Malden, Washington was only allowed to go to school after working from 4-9 AM each morning in a local salt works before class.
-It was at a second job in a local coalmine where he first heard two fellow works discuss the Hampton Institute, a school for former slaves in southeastern Virginia founded in 1868 by Brigadier General Samuel Chapman.
-Chapman had been a leader of black troops for the Union during the Civil War and was dedicated to improving educational opportunities for African Americans.
+It was at a second job in a local coalmine where he first heard two fellow works discuss the Hampton Institute, a school for formerly enslaved people in southeastern Virginia founded in 1868 by Brigadier General Samuel Chapman.
+Chapman had been a leader of Black troops for the Union during the Civil War and was dedicated to improving educational opportunities for African Americans.